Prerequisite:

 Every life holds many tales.
 Whether your life is wildly unconventional or relatively normal, there’s bound to be something fascinating about it.
 That’s why the contemporary memoir—everyday people telling their stories—has become such a popular phenomenon.
 A memoir covers an aspect of a life, whether it’s a short piece about, say, a bicycle ride with a friend, or a book about, say, your entire childhood.

 To make readers care, your memoir must be told with the finesse of fiction.
-Here you’ll learn techniques for focusing your life stories, as well as well as writing craft and how to market your work.
+Here you’ll learn techniques for focusing your life stories, as well as writing craft and how to market your work.

 Whether you seek to write essay-length pieces or a book, we’ll show you how to best tell the stories from your life.